MonicaMbabazi/imported-malaria-sw-uganda/README.md

 The study integrates epidemiologic surveillance, travel history data, parasite genotyping, and transmission network analyses to distinguish imported from locally acquired malaria infections.
 Parasite genetic data were generated using the MAD4HatTeR multiplex amplicon sequencing panel, while analyses of complexity of infection, genetic relatedness, and transmission networks were performed using MOIRE, Dcifer, and Plasmotrack.
 ## Repository structure:
-- data/ contains raw and processed datasets used in the analyses
+- `Data/` contains raw and processed datasets used in the analyses
-- scripts/ contains analysis scripts used for data cleaning, statistical analyses, genomic analyses, and figure generation
+- `Scripts/` contains analysis scripts used for data cleaning, statistical analyses, genomic analyses, and figure generation
-- figures/ contains all figure files and tables used in the manuscript.
+- `Figures/` contains all figure files and tables used in the manuscript.
-  - manuscript figures/ contains figures included in the main manuscript.
+  - `manuscript figures/` contains figures included in the main manuscript.
-  - supplementary_materials/ contains supplementary figures, tables, and additional materials not included in the main manuscript.
+  - `supplementary_materials/` contains supplementary figures, tables, and additional materials not included in the main manuscript.
-- results/ contains intermediate outputs and summary results
+- `Results/` contains intermediate outputs and summary results
-- supplementary_materials/ contains supplementary tables, figures, and additional materials used in the manuscript